glitchcowboy/terraform-aws-oidc-gitlab/README.md

 * [Obtaining the thumbprint for an OpenID Connect Identity Provider]

 ## License
+((shamelessly borrowed and modified for gitlab by Barak Griffis 24MAY2022))

 © 2021 [Daniel Morris](https://unfun.co)
 Made available under the terms of the [Apache License 2.0].